David Young started painting in oils during his late ‘teens and has gone on to become

 He has declined commissions for some years so he can devote himself to paintings

-that excite and extend his imagination.
-He continues to live and paint in the hamlet,
+that concern the Anthropocene.
+He continues to live and paint in the hamlet, his

-his studio surrounded by his vegetables, compost heaps and abundant wildlife which
+studio surrounded by his vegetables, compost heaps and abundant wildlife which are

 Hope Springs eternal.
 Early sowings & apple cordons in bloom.